Skip to content

 Parameters

-Parameter Env variable Default
+Parameter Env variable CLI flag Default

-server_url SMELLO_URL None (inactive)
+server_url SMELLO_URL --server URL None (inactive)

-capture_all SMELLO_CAPTURE_ALL True
+capture_all SMELLO_CAPTURE_ALL --capture-all / --no-capture-all True

-capture_hosts SMELLO_CAPTURE_HOSTS []
+capture_hosts SMELLO_CAPTURE_HOSTS --capture-host HOST []

-ignore_hosts SMELLO_IGNORE_HOSTS []
+ignore_hosts SMELLO_IGNORE_HOSTS --ignore-host HOST []

-redact_headers SMELLO_REDACT_HEADERS ["Authorization", "X-Api-Key"]
+redact_headers SMELLO_REDACT_HEADERS --redact-header HEADER ["Authorization", "X-Api-Key"]

-redact_query_params SMELLO_REDACT_QUERY_PARAMS []
+redact_query_params SMELLO_REDACT_QUERY_PARAMS --redact-query-param PARAM []

-capture_exceptions SMELLO_CAPTURE_EXCEPTIONS True
+capture_exceptions SMELLO_CAPTURE_EXCEPTIONS --capture-exceptions / --no-...
+True

-capture_logs SMELLO_CAPTURE_LOGS False
+capture_logs SMELLO_CAPTURE_LOGS --capture-logs / --no-capture-logs False

-log_level SMELLO_LOG_LEVEL 30 (WARNING)
+log_level SMELLO_LOG_LEVEL --log-level LEVEL 30 (WARNING)

-ignore_loggers SMELLO_IGNORE_LOGGERS []
+ignore_loggers SMELLO_IGNORE_LOGGERS --ignore-logger LOGGER []

 server_url